Work with football clubs to improve player performance, with a Graduate Certificate in Performance Analysis (Football).

 Careers in football performance analysis

 The sport, fitness and recreation industries play a crucial and significant role in the health and wellbeing of Australians.
-There are diverse and expanding career opportunities in this sector (Service Skills Australia), professional and semi-professional football (soccer) clubs always on the look-out for people with performance-analysis skills.
+There are diverse and expanding career opportunities in this sector.
+Professional and semi-professional football (soccer) clubs are always looking for people with performance-analysis skills.

 Graduates of this practical qualification will be ready to work in sports venues and facilities to identify and develop athletes.